tez-capital/docs.tez.capital_content/en/tezpay/tutorials/how-to-setup-gui.md

 TezPeak GUI supports using TezBake and TezPay simultaneously or by themselves.
 To run them at the same time simply combine both configurations in the same file as shown here: [https://github.com/tez-capital/tezpeak](https://github.com/tez-capital/tezpeak)

+> Scroll down to the bottom of the page for the full configuration example.

 ### Download and install TezPeak via TezBake

    ```